CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/09/page02.md

     ![](../images/n49c21.png)

-1. On the **Basics**: First, for easy tracking, we’ll set up a new experiment.
+1. On the **Basics:** First, for easy tracking, we’ll set up a new experiment.

     - Under **Experiment name**, select **Create new** **(1)**
     - In the field labeled **“New experiment name”**, type **Training_pipeline (2)**